ovinc/drapo/README.md

 at will while still working on them.
 Use `ClickFig(highlight=False)` to not see background color change during hovering.

-For just one-time selection, use `ClickFig(1)`.
+For just one-time selection, use `ClickFig()`.
 The background colors return to their original values once the ClickFig is deactivated (here, after one click).

+To be able to select n times, use `ClickFig(n)`.
+Note that it is only the last axes clicked that are activated.

 ### Parameters

-- n (int, default -1, i.e. forever): maximum number of clicks allowed.
+- n (int, default 1): maximum number of clicks allowed.
 - highlight (bool, default True): change ax/fig color when mouse on them.